Tips for a Safe, Cool Summer

 Canine Enrichment with Food

 1. If your dog is a beginner, start out by filling the cavity with kibble or dry treats.
-Cap it off with some wet food, squeeze cheese or peanut butter.
+Then cap it off with some wet food, squeeze cheese or peanut butter.
 The wet topper will keep your pup interested until they reach the kibble jackpot.

 2. Once your pup has the hang of it, try filling with kibble that has been soaked in water or broth.
-You can even just mix the kibble with wet stuff (pumpkin, yogurt, baby food, peanut butter, etc.).
+In fact, you can even just mix the kibble with wet stuff (pumpkin, yogurt, baby food, peanut butter, etc.).

 3. Pack it loosely at first and then start packing it tighter.

 4. Finally, once you have an advanced dog, you are ready to start freezing it.
-If you are not able to freeze the entire toy, you can freeze things in ice cube trays or small silicone molds.
+However, if you are not able to freeze the entire toy, you can freeze things in ice cube trays or small silicone molds.
 Add this to your stuffer toy, along with kibble or ingredients.

 Canine Enrichment with Food